HALIFAX, Jan. 15, 2014 /CNW/ - The Government of Canada is helping

-Government of Canada helps Canadians with disabilities gain the skills they need for available jobs
+Canadians with disabilities develop the skills and experience they need

-- Since 2006, the Opportunities Fund has helped over 34 600 people with disabilities across Canada.
+Since 2006, the Opportunities Fund has helped over 34 600 people with

 "Our government is committed to ensuring that those who want to work can